yanobran/stockpile/README.md

 # Getting Started:
+  - This application was built with Visual Studio 2017 CE and VS Code and hasn't been tested on any other version of Visual Studio.
   - Install NodeJS (Version 6 or up) & Node Package Manager (NPM)
   - Globally install gulp via node package manager: